dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

    computers you've worked with: if it's not responding, "reboot" and retry by unplugging it (to remove power) and reconnect.

+3. You'll notice there is metal sticking out on the bottom of the pi where pins have been soldered.
+You can touch this with your skin without issue.
+However, don't rest the pi directly on a metal surface or it can short-circuit and fry the board.

+   In particular, it *appears* that some mac's chasis are conductive, so you probably shouldn't rest your pi on it directly.
+(We lost 8 boards the first lab last year, with the common variable that all students had mac's.)
+If you work on a copper or metal table, don't place the pi flat on it either.

 -------------------------------------------------------------------
 ## 0. Make sure you have everything.